 The Justice Department’s laptop crimes guide could be updated to mirror this bill (which I’m sure they’d be inclined to do anyway, but no harm in requiring it, I suppose).
 This section additionally might “inspire[]” the branch to take steps to hold the general public knowledgeable on precise “protective techniques and cyber era that may be used” without violating CFAA; a great idea, however, if now not in reality required then this likely gained’t exchange too much for the branch’s Computer Crime and Intellectual Property Section.

-Section nine: Sunset
+Section Nine: Sunset